MalcolmWilliams/Laser-Grafiti/README.rst

 9) At any time hit 'c' to clear, 't' to redo calibration and 'q' to quit

+This program was based on "Python Laser Tracker".
+See below for details.

 Python Laser Tracker
 ====================